electron/electron/docs/api/session.md

 #### `ses.setSpellCheckerDictionaryDownloadURL(url)`

-* `url` String - A base URL for Electron to download hunspell dictionaries from.
+* `url` string - A base URL for Electron to download hunspell dictionaries from.

 By default Electron will download hunspell dictionaries from the Chromium CDN.
 If you want to override this behavior you can use this API to point the dictionary downloader at your own hosted version of the hunspell